zlic/OnlineTests2019Z06L18/JavaTest/README.md

 time limit to complete the test and feel free to send us all your questions if you need clarification to [onlinetest@acquisio.com](mailto:onlinetest@acquisio.com)

-To start, please "fork" this project.
+To start, please "clone" this project and create a working branch for your changes.

 This test is split into 3 main sections.
  1. Generic questions about Java